 One of the most critical components of any design project is an adequate planning phase.
 Use space to your advantage and make sure branches are adequately prepared to handle an eventual surge in returning employees and customers.

-Moving forward, health and safety measures in facilities may need to be implemented like automatic operating doors, glass walls between customers and tellers within offices, and updated sanitizing policies on ITMs, ATMs, TCRs and other banking equipment.
+Moving forward, health and safety measures in facilities may need to be implemented like automatic operating doors, glass walls or screen doors (discover this and more on Raise) between customers and tellers within offices, and updated sanitizing policies on ITMs, ATMs, TCRs and other banking equipment.
 The handling of checks and cash will need to be reevaluated to further minimize physical contact.
 One option is to require gloves by employees in the initial stages of reopening.

 To handle traffic while social distancing, queuing markers on the floor will keep customers waiting in line separated safely.
 Limiting teller pods to single stations or modifying teller pods by installing divider screens may be required.
 Replacing a teller pod with teller lines can also provide some distance between customers and tellers.
 Adding transparent dividers between customer/members and tellers will also provide a safer interaction.